Ordinal numbers, such as ‘first’, ‘second’ and ‘third’, show the order, position or importance of things in a list or sequence.

 In reference lists, use numerals with a suffix for editions of a publication.
 This is an exception to the rule to use words for ordinal numbers up to ninth.

 Brone AZ (2020) Towards a high-performing public service, 2nd edn, Positive Publications, Canberra.

 If an organisation’s name includes a numeral, write the name as the organisation does.
 This is an exception to the rule to use words for ordinal numbers up to ninth.

 The 1st Australian Infantry Battalion arrived in Egypt on 2 December 1914.

 MyHealth 1st is a platform that connects patients with local health practitioners.

-In most government writing, don’t use ordinals to order points in general text.
-Reword the content or use a numbered list instead.
-A list is easier for people to follow.
+Don’t use ordinals to order points in general content.
+Reword the content so it doesn’t need ordinals or use a numbered list instead.
+A list can make it easier for people to follow the sequence.

 Always use numbered lists rather than ordinals when you’re expressing a series of items or steps – for example, in recommendations or instructions.